-Portland is a city without snow plows, and I was the only one who could get to our production space, which was just a few blocks away, so I put on my boots and trudged through the snow.
-I’d been using a popular web-based system to process orders that was terribly slow and inefficient.
+Portland is a city without snow plows, and I was the only one who could get to our production space just a few blocks away, so I put on my boots and trudged through the snow.
+Once there, I started to go process orders, using a popular web-based system that was terribly slow and inefficient.
 At the time, there wasn’t a way to batch-process orders, so I had to go through each order manually, one by one, clicking through a series of screens.
-For every order I processed, four new ones would come in in the meantime.
+For every order I processed, four new ones would come through in the meantime.
 There was no way I could get ahead.

 The next day, dependable Alex arrived by bus after a painstakingly long commute on the snowy roads.
-When we’d moved into our space just a couple of months earlier, I had ordered a 45-gallon mixing pot that allowed us to heat the formula to a precise temperature and stir it with an industrial mixer.
+When we’d moved into our space just a couple of months earlier, I had ordered a forty-five-gallon mixing pot that allowed us to heat the formula to a precise temperature and stir it with an industrial mixer.
 The only problem was, it wasn’t set up yet.
 Ben, Alex, and I simply hadn’t had time, and I naively didn’t anticipate the immediate impact the Fox segment would have.
-As a result, Alex was still making all the deodorant in an 8-gallon pot on a hot plate.
+As a result, Alex was still making all the deodorant in an eight-gallon pot on a hot plate.
 We were so swamped and overloaded with orders that he offered to pull an all-nighter to catch up.
 In his delirious state, he accidentally mixed bergamot with sage and lime with lavender.
 I donated the unsellable but perfectly usable product to a friend, a local maker of soap, who told me she’d be happy to share it with her friends and family.
 It was a financial loss, but it was my fault for expecting sleep deprivation to not have an impact.

 The orders kept coming.
 At one point the website crashed.
-Customers were wondering why their deodorant was taking so long to ship, emailing me with subject lines that read, Where is my order?
+Customers were wondering why their deodorant was taking so long to ship, sending me “Where is my order?” emails.

 When the snow finally began to melt, Mia’s husband Gabe came in to help install a program called ShipStation, which allowed us to batch-process orders and notify customers of shipping updates— a huge improvement.
 My in-laws helped pack orders into boxes, and I hired a temp to help us label.
 Chris held down everything at home, cooking our meals and caring for Oliver, while I worked long hours alternating between capping jars, applying labels, and dealing with emails.
-Tons were flooding my inbox, not just from customers but from brokers, retailers, and random contacts who wanted to partner with the brand in some way—even a Nascar driver who wanted to talk about a Schmidt’s sponsorship!
+Tons were flooding my inbox, not just from customers, but from brokers, retailers, and random contacts who wanted to partner with the brand in some way—even a Nascar driver who wanted to talk about a Schmidt’s sponsorship!